Immigration Law

 Residence permits are official documents issued by the Netherlands to foreigners who intend to stay in the Netherlands for a specific period of time and fulfill a specific purpose.
 Below is an overview of the most common types of residence permits:

-• Family reunification: this residence permit is specially designed for family members of Dutch citizens or people who already have a residence permit in the Netherlands.
-Its purpose is to give families the chance to be together again if they have been separated.
-It is important to know that reuniting families is an important right protected by both the laws of the Netherlands and the laws that apply throughout the world.
+• Family reunification: This residence permit is specifically intended for family members of Dutch citizens or people who already have a residence permit in the Netherlands.
+Its purpose is to give families the opportunity to be reunited if they have been separated.
+It is important to know that family reunification is an important right that is protected by both Dutch law and international law.

-• Labor: this permit is intended for foreigners who want to work in the Netherlands and who meet the specific requirements for labor migration.
-The purpose of this permit is to offer foreign workers the opportunity to work in the Netherlands, provided they meet the set criteria.
-This allows both the foreign workers and the Dutch labor market to benefit.
+• Labor: this permit is intended for foreign nationals who wish to work in the Netherlands and who meet the specific requirements for labor migration.
+The purpose of this permit is to offer foreign workers the opportunity to work in the Netherlands, provided they meet the criteria set.
+This benefits both foreign workers and the Dutch labor market.

-• Self-employed: this permit is specifically intended for entrepreneurs and investors who intend to invest and conduct business activities in the Netherlands.
+• Self-employed entrepreneur: this permit is specifically intended for entrepreneurs and investors who plan to invest and develop business activities in the Netherlands.
 Its purpose is to attract foreign capital and promote entrepreneurship in the Netherlands.
-This aims to both strengthen the national economy and create new business opportunities.
+The aim is to strengthen the national economy and create new business opportunities.

 Obtaining the proper residence permit is essential to residing legally in the Netherlands and fulfilling the specific purposes of your stay.
 Our experienced lawyers in immigration law can guide you in applying for the right permit and advise you on the requirements and procedures.
 Please do not hesitate to contact us for legal assistance in the field of residence permits.